britram/taps-transports/draft-ietf-taps-transports-02.md

 # Contributors

-Non-editor contributors of text will be listed here, as in the authors section.
+[EDITOR NOTE: Non-editor contributors of text will be listed here, as noted in the authors section.]

 # Acknowledgments